mengqunhan/MWP-NAS/README.md

 #### MTree Acc and MTree IoU Evaluation

-**MTree Acc** is proposed to solve the problem of mathematical expression variants and alleviate the drawback that Expression Acc underestimates the performance of MWP solvers.
-MTree IoU is proposed to evaluate the partial correctness of the prediction expression obtained by MWP solvers.
+**MTree Acc** is proposed to solve the problem of mathematical expression variants and alleviate the drawback that Expression Acc underestimates the performance of MWP solvers. **MTree IoU** is proposed to evaluate the partial correctness of the prediction expression obtained by MWP solvers.

 <div align="center">
   <img src="Figures/evaluations.png" width="80%" title="evaluations">
 </div>

 In `./Evaluation/` we provide a tool to evaluate **MTree Acc** and **MTree IoU**.
-Just prepare the prediction from your model and target as the format of `./Evaluation/examples.json`, then run:
+You just need to convert *the prediction from your model and groundtruth* into the form shown in `./Evaluation/examples.json`, then run:
 ```
 python ./Evaluation/evaluate.py
 ```